 Billing Disclosure and Authorization Form/Promissory Note:

+We call this our "Required Business Office Documentation".
+After signing the student keeps the carbon copy of the form for their records.
+This form lays out the financial responsibility of our students.
 Tuition and fees must be paid by the due date by students.
 Students are liable for any collection and legal costs incurred as a result of failure to pay.
 Each student is required to sign and fill out our Billing Disclosure and Authorization form which details the due dates and commitment to pay the college.
 On the form it is asked that other parties’ names be included as an authorized payer, otherwise no billing information will be discussed with anyone outside the student accounts (this includes parents of students).